HuggingGraph: Understanding the Supply Chain of LLM Ecosystem: Experiment and Finding

-{This research question aims to explore the interconnections between models and datasets within the supply chain graph.
-It provides valuable insights from dual perspectives, including one dataset versus multiple models and one model versus multiple datasets. }
+This research question explores the interconnections between models and datasets from dual perspectives, including one dataset versus multiple models and one model versus multiple datasets.

-{\textbf{One dataset versus multiple models} refers to the case when a single dataset is used to train multiple models.} Table~\ref{tab:dataset_model_1} shows the top 10 datasets based on the number of models trained on them.
-In particular, \textit{Mistral-7B-v0.1} takes the leading position and is a widely adopted open-source dataset known for its strong performance in general-purpose language understanding and generation tasks.
+{\textbf{One dataset versus multiple models} refers to the case when a single dataset is used to train multiple models.} Table~\ref{tab:dataset_model_1} shows the top-10 datasets based on the number of models trained on them.
+In particular, (i) \textit{Mistral-v0.1} takes the leading position and is a widely adopted open-source dataset known for its strong performance in general-purpose language understanding and generation tasks.
 It has been used to train 1,093 models, including 300 fine-tuned variants, 300 adapters, 193 quantized models, and 300 merged models, highlighting its broad adoption across diverse model derivation strategies.

-In addition, the dataset \textit{TinyLlama-1.1B-v1.0}, a compact and efficient model variant designed for low-resource deployment, is used to train 728 models, featuring 300 fine-tuned variants and 300 adapters.
-Similarly, \textit{open\_llama\_3b}, an open-access dataset of LLaMA, supports 285 adapter-based models, indicating a preference for lightweight, modular adaptation.
-The dataset \textit{Yarn-Mistral-7b-128k} also shows significant reuse, contributing to 279 adapters and 14 quantized models.
-Furthermore, \textit{MAmmoTH2-7B} stands out with 210 merged models, showcasing its role in ensemble-style model fusion rather than traditional fine-tuning or adapter strategies.
-Lastly, the dataset \textit{Starling-LM-7B-alpha}, known for alignment-focused training, contributes to a diverse range of downstream models, including 165 adapters and 18 quantized versions, illustrating its utility in fine-tuning and compression workflows.
+(ii) The dataset \textit{TinyLlama-1.1B-v1.0} has been used to train 728 models, featuring 300 fine-tuned variants and 300 adapters.
+Similarly, \textit{open\_llama\_3b}, an open-access dataset of Llama, supports 285 adapter-based models, indicating a preference for lightweight, modular adaptation. (iii) Further, \textit{MAmmoTH2-7B} stands out with 210 merged models, showcasing its role in ensemble-style model fusion rather than traditional fine-tuning or adapter strategies.

-{\textbf{One model versus multiple datasets} refers to the case when an LLM model is trained with multiple datasets.} We observed that \textit{DeBERTa-ST-AllLayers-v3.1}, a fine-tuned variant of the DeBERTa architecture, takes the top position, having been trained on 116 different datasets.
+\textbf{One model versus multiple datasets} refers to the case when an LLM model is trained with multiple datasets.
+Table~\ref{tab:dataset_model_2} shows the top-10 models ranked by the number of datasets used for training.
+We observe that \textit{DeBERTa-ST-AllLayers-v3.1}, a fine-tuned variant of the \textit{DeBERTa} model, takes the top position, having been trained on 116 different datasets.
 Its adapter-based counterpart, \textit{DeBERTa-ST-AllLayers-v3.1bis}, also leverages the same number of datasets via adapter-based training, emphasizing modular reuse across tasks.